-The Bytes Group presents certain operational data in this Registration Document.
-Such data as presented in this Registration Document is unaudited and may not be comparable to similarly titled data presented by other companies in the Bytes Group's industry.
-The Directors and the Proposed Directors believe that such data is important to understanding the Bytes Group's performance from period to period and that such data facilitates comparison with the Bytes Group's peers.
+The Bytes Group presents certain operational data in this Prospectus.
+Such data as presented in this Prospectus is unaudited and may not be comparable to similarly titled data presented by other companies in the Bytes Group's industry.
+The Directors believe that such data is important to understanding the Bytes Group's performance from period to period and that such data facilitates comparison with the Bytes Group's peers.
 This operational data is not intended to be a substitute for any IFRS measures of performance.
 The operational data is based on the Bytes Group's estimates, is not part of the Bytes Group's financial statements and has not been audited or otherwise reviewed by outside auditors, consultants or experts.